Disappearance of Daniel Robinson: Investigation

+The rancher who found Robinson's car had been in the area on July 17, 2021 as he searched for his cattle, but he asserted that Robinson's car was not in the ravine until he returned on July 19, 2021.
+Thus, Robinson's family doesn't believe Daniel's car was in the ravine for 30 days since the time of his disappearance.

+After his disappearance, someone went into Daniel Robinson's apartment in Tempe, ransacked his closet and accessed his laptop.
+Robinson's family convinced the Tempe Police Department to do forensics work on all of Daniel's electronics including his personal computer and gaming system.
+The results of that forensics work indicated that someone had been looking at Daniel's search history and "just fooling around on this computer."

-Investigators in October 2021 announced that Robinson had been texting a woman he met while delivering for Instacart, and reportedly was invited inside and exchanged numbers with her.
+Investigators in October 2021 announced that Robinson had been texting a woman he met while delivering for Instacart and reportedly was invited inside and exchanged numbers with her.
 Later text messages showed that he visited her home several times unannounced, and the woman indicated that she was extremely uncomfortable with his actions.
-Police initially interviewed friends, family, and coworkers about Robinson being suicidal over the situation, but all told investigators that he was not.
+Police initially interviewed friends, family and coworkers about Robinson being suicidal over the situation, but all told investigators that he was not.

 On November 9, 2021, it was announced that a second set of human remains had been discovered while searching for Robinson, and had been sent out for DNA testing and identification.
 The preliminary investigation, based on anthropological indication of race and the amount of time outside, has led officials to believe neither set of remains to be Robinson.

+Daniel Robinson has not been found and his disappearance remains a mystery.